sourcegraph/sourcegraph-public-snapshot/README.md

 In this mode, disabled by default, the user information is fetched from the HTTP headers.
 This means that the user information is not verified by SourceGraph.
 You must only use this mode if you are sure that no direct access to SourceGraph is possible.

 The headers are `X-Forwarded-User`, `X-Forwarded-Email`, and `X-Forwarded-Preferred-Username`.
 Make sure that no one can contact sourcegraph with these headers set, only your reverse proxy must be allowed to do so.
-In a kubernetes cluster, a network policy can be used to prevent other pods from accessing SourceGraph directly.

 ### Configuration